BrinkOfSecondBailout/Yeager_C/README.md

 This project is an implementation of the **CLOX interpreter**, a Lox language interpreter written in C. It follows the second half of the book [*Crafting Interpreters* by Robert Nystrom](https://craftinginterpreters.com/), focusing on building a high-performance bytecode virtual machine.

+However, I implemented a lot of code and added extra features of my own.
+Ask me anything about the concepts that make up the building blocks of this project. 👀

 ## 🧠 What is Lox?

 Lox is a simple, dynamically typed programming language designed for learning and teaching interpreters.
 It features classes, closures, garbage collection, and a readable syntax inspired by languages like JavaScript and Python.